 Also, note that on May 26th there is a fundraiser for Autism Spectrum Disorder Research at Peterborough Showcase, entitled: Awesome and Then Some (Live Stage Show).

 Did you miss Karen Fisher on Chex being interviewed about Chanukah?
 Never too late to check it.
 Click here.

-Vigil for the Tragic Events at Tree Of Life Synagogue in Pittsburgh to be held in Peterborough
+Vigil for the Tragic Events at Tree Of Life Congregation in Pittsburgh to be held in Peterborough

 Holocaust Survivor Max Eisen’s at Trent University’s Convocation